kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 SELECT COUNT(1+1+1) AS cnt FROM student WHERE login LIKE '%@cs';
 ```

-A single SELECT statement can contain multiple aggregates:
+A `SELECT` statement can contain multiple aggregates.

 Example: *Get the number of students <u>and their average GPA</u> that have a '@cs' login*